Diljit Dosanjh: 2012–2019: Established Punjabi actor and Bollywood debut

+2020-present: G.O.A.T, Amar Singh Chamkila and stardom

 In 2020, Dosanjh entered Social 50 chart by Billboard, following the release of his 11th album G.O.A.T.
 The album later rose to the top of Billboard's Top Triller Global chart.
-Also, the album entered top 20 in Canadian Albums Chart.

-In 2021, Dosanjh released his twelfth album "Moonchild Era", it was penned by Raj Ranjodh and Arjan Dhillon.
-Album charted at #32 on Billboard Canadian Albums Chart making him the first Indian Artist to have his three albums on Billboard Charts.
+In 2021, Dosanjh released his twelfth album "Moonchild Era", which was penned by Raj Ranjodh and Arjan Dhillon.
+Album charted at #32 on Billboard Canadian Albums Chart making him the first Indian artist to have his three albums on Billboard Charts.
 In 2021, he made it to the Sikh 100 list.

-In 2021, he released his debut film as producer Honsla Rakh starring Sonam Bajwa, Shehnaaz Gill, Shinda Grewal alongside him.
-The film made 5.05 crore on its opening day making it the highest grossing punjabi film on openings day.
+He released his debut film as producer Honsla Rakh starring Sonam Bajwa, Shehnaaz Gill, Shinda Grewal alongside him.
+The film made 5.05 crore on its opening day making it the highest grossing Punjabi film on openings day.
 He signed with Warner Music in March 2022.

+In April 2023, Dosanjh performed at Coachella Valley Music and Arts Festival, making him the first Indian Punjabi artist to do so.

+In 2024, Dosanjh played Punjabi singer Amar Singh Chamkila opposite Parineeti Chopra in Imtiaz Ali film Amar Singh Chamkila, that released on Netflix.
+In her review for The Week, Suparna Sharma was appreciative of Dosanjh's portrayal and noted, "Diljit's eyes are lively pools of expression and the range of things he can convey just with his eyes is exceptional.
+As a singer, he is of course in his element here -- confident and engrossed.
+But he carries Chamkila's fame with the confused smile of someone who can't quite believe what is happening."